dikortis/LetsTalkETC/Episodes/Episode_13.md

 **Daniele Levi:**
- yeah
+ yes
-something like that you can always start for support okay lays so there are many many different paths to generate revenue but at the beginning for it's important to have as many people as possible using
+something like that you can always start for support lays so there are many many different paths to generate revenue but at the beginning for it's important to have as many people as possible using